 I laugh nervously.
 “Why not?
 All the cool kids are doing it.”
 I give Nyanti an I’ll-take-one gesture and she hands me a leaf-a-rette (I know they’re called loken, but leaf-a-rette sounds way more accurate.
 Blame the writer in me).

-The others holds their smoke up and snap their fingers, sparking hot blue fire from their enchanted hands.
-Pretty soon, a peaceful smell fills the tent—the welcoming ambience of homecooked food, paired with the chill energy of a Zen rock garden.
+The others holds their smokes up and snap their fingers, sparking hot blue fire from their enchanted hands.
+Pretty soon, a peaceful smell fills the tent—the welcome ambience of homecooked food, paired with the chill energy of a Zen rock garden.

 “Uh…” I look around, unsure of how to ask for a lighter.